wbsg/ldif/README.md

 To see LDIF in action, please follow these steps:

 1. [Download](https://dl.mes-semantics.com/ldif/ldif-0.5.1.zip) the latest release
-2. Unzippack the archive and change into the extracted directory ldif-0.5.1
+2. Unzip the archive and change into the extracted directory `ldif-0.5.1`
 3. Run LDIF on the Music example

         bin/ldif examples/music/light/schedulerConfig.xml

-4. While the example is running (it will take few minutes), check the progress of the scheduled jobs through the status monitor interface, available at [http://localhost:5343](http://localhost:5343).
+4. Monitor the progress of the scheduled jobs through the status interface, at [http://localhost:5343](http://localhost:5343).
-5. Integration results will be written into integrated_music_light.nq in the working directory
+5. Integration results will be written in the working directory, into `integrated_music_light.nq`.

 #### Learn More